Gearbox-protocol/launch-snapshot/README.md

 ### Kovan testers snapshot

 The snapshot has been taken on block #28668076.
-TBA within the next few days.
+Link to snapshot is [here](https://docs.google.com/spreadsheets/d/1xQzl_pqFtP8XLZ0cx1ds-X_nWu68sthTg8ELKEf3QDk/edit#gid=689096851).

+### Discord snapshot

+The snapshot has been takeon 6 December 17-00 UTC.
+Link to snapshot is [here](https://docs.google.com/spreadsheets/d/1xQzl_pqFtP8XLZ0cx1ds-X_nWu68sthTg8ELKEf3QDk/edit#gid=813810144).

 ### Gearbox tester snapshot tool

-The snapshot has been taken 6 Dec 21 17-00 UTC.
-TBA within the next few days.

 To check the correctness of kovan snapshot, you can run testet snapshot tool.